 Local Laws and Regulations and the Provisions of an Emissions Trading Scheme (Ref: Para.
-10.1)
+11)

-A6.1 Local laws or regulations or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this ISAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
+A7.
+Local laws or regulations or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this ISAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
 For example, local laws or regulations or the provisions of an emissions trading scheme may require the practitioner to report in a format that is not in compliance with this ISAE.
-When the law or regulation prescribes the layout or wording of the practitioner’s report in a form or in terms that are significantly different from this ISAE, and the practitioner concludes that additional explanation in the practitioners report cannot mitigate possible misunderstanding, the practitioner may consider including a statement in the report that the engagement is not conducted in accordance with this ISAE.
+When the law or regulation prescribes the layout or wording of the assurance report in a form or in terms that are significantly different from this ISAE, and the practitioner concludes that additional explanation in the assurance report cannot mitigate possible misunderstanding, the practitioner may consider including a statement in the report that the engagement is not conducted in accordance with this ISAE.

 Definitions

 Emissions (Ref: Para.
-13(d), Appendix 1)
+14(f), Appendix 1)

-A7.
+A8.
 Scope 1 emissions may include stationary combustion (from fuel burned in the entity’s stationary equipment, such as boilers, incinerators, engines, and flares), mobile combustion (from fuel burned in the entity’s transport devices, such as trucks, trains, airplanes and boats), process emissions (from physical or chemical processes, such as cement manufacturing, petrochemical processing, and aluminum smelting), and fugitive emissions (intentional and unintentional releases, such as equipment leaks from joints and seals and emissions from wastewater treatment, pits, and cooling towers).

-A8.
-Almost all entities purchase energy in a form such as electricity, heat or steam; therefore almost all entities have Scope 2 emissions.
+A9.
+Almost all entities purchase energy in a form such as electricity, heat or steam; therefore, almost all entities have Scope 2 emissions.
 Scope 2 emissions are indirect because the emissions associated with, for example, electricity that the entity purchases occur at the power station, which is outside the entity’s organizational boundary.

-A9.
+A10.
 Scope 3 emissions may include emissions associated with, for example: employee business travel; outsourced activities; consumption of fossil fuel or electricity required to use the entity’s products; extraction and production of materials purchased as inputs to the entity’s processes; and transportation of purchased fuels.
-Scope 3 emissions are further discussed in paragraphs A36–A39.
+Scope 3 emissions are further discussed in paragraphs A31–A34.

 Emissions Deductions (Ref: Para.
-13(e),Para.16(a)(iii), Appendix 1)
+14(g), 17(a)(iii), Appendix 1)

-A10.
+A11.
 In some cases, emissions deductions include jurisdiction-specific credits and allowances for which there is no established link between the quantity of emissions allowed by the criteria to be deducted, and any lowering of emissions that may occur as a result of money paid or other action taken by the entity in order for it to claim the emissions deduction.